 “I don’t entirely understand how anyone gets a boyfriend.
 Or a girlfriend.
 It just seems like the most impossible odds.
 You have to have a crush on the exact right person at the exact right moment.
 And they have to like you back.
 A perfect alignment of feelings and circumstances.
 It’s almost unfathomable that it happens as often as it does.”

-― Becky Albertalli,
+― Becky Albertalli, The Upside of Unrequited

 Seventeen-year-old Molly Peskin-Suso knows all about unrequited love—she’s lived through it twenty-six times.
 She crushes hard and crushes often, but always in secret.
 Because no matter how many times her twin sister, Cassie, tells her to woman up, Molly can’t stomach the idea of rejection.
 So she’s careful.
 Fat girls always have to be careful.

 Then a cute new girl enters Cassie’s orbit, and for the first time ever, Molly’s cynical twin is a lovesick mess.
 Cassie’s new girlfriend comes with a cute hipster-boy sidekick.
 Will is funny and flirtatious and just might be perfect crush material.
 And then there is Molly’s coworker Reid.
 He’s an awkward Tolkien superfan with a season pass to the Ren Faire, and there’s absolutely no way Molly could fall for him.
 Right?